marioy47/blog-posts/gatsby-developer-site-portfolio-and-blog/index.md

 If you know a little about Gatsby, notice that I didn't provided an starter theme.
 That means that I'm using the **default starter theme**

+The `code` comand is to install prettier for Visual Studio Code in case you don't have it already.

-If you want to build an take a peek at what will be deployed, then issue the `build` command and open a local http server:
+If you want to build an take a peek at what will be deployed, then don't execute `npm start` but the `npm run build` command and then open a local http server (here I'm using python):

 ```shell
 npm run build